 - UP!
 A Great Bird Adventure

-Entertainment options are hurting right now in the Animal Kingdom, much like all the Disney World parks.
+Entertainment options are hurting right now in the Animal Kingdom, much like all the Disney World parks, though we are getting some relief now with the new Finding Nemo show and character meets coming back.

-Once Disney deems it possible they will bring back the Tree of Life Awakenings, but Rivers of Light is gone for good.
+The other big show, Rivers of Light, is gone for good.
 The show never really gelled with audiences and Disney already is working on a replacement show.
 Since we can’t have any nighttime spectaculars right now anyway, it was a good time to pull the plug and start working on the next one.

-We think the park is really missing The Festival of the Lion King and Finding Nemo – The Musical.
-These are arguable the two best stage shows in Walt Disney World and they would make the park feel much more complete than it feels right now.
+We are happy that The Festival of the Lion King is now back and that Finding Nemo: The Big Blue… and Beyond finally made its appearance.
+These are arguable the two best stage shows in Walt Disney World and getting them both back would make the park feel much more complete than it feels right now.

-Even though there are no character meets right now, we love the uniqueness that the Discovery River Character Cruises bring to the park over the traditional parade floats or cars in the other parks.
+Even though there are no character meets currently, we love the uniqueness that the Discovery River Character Cruises bring to the park over the traditional parade floats or cars in the other parks.

 To get the best view of the characters, we recommend watching them pass by from one of the Flame Tree BBQ outdoor seating areas.
 The area is spacious and usually not too crowded.
 We also spent some time at the Nomad Lounge and this gets you really close to the characters too.